 Voyager records the crew's brain waves all the time.

 Fridge Brilliance (again): It's probably the transporter that does this, and considering all the times that a transporter record has saved the day, it's not inconceivable that the records would be stored for a while.

 While it's Played for Laughs for us, the war between Dr. Chaotica and the photonic beings in "Bride of Chaotica!" was surely no laughing matter to them: that's a real and fully sentient person the fictional Chaotica casually murdered with his ray gun in one scene!
 Considering that the victim certainly had good friends and may well have had a family who'd be bitterly grieved and angry to hear about his death, the violent response of these aliens to Chaotica's cruelty is thoroughly justified.
 Captain Janeway should be grateful the photonic beings never really did figure out what was actually happening, as this first contact would have been a complete diplomatic fiasco for the Voyager and the Federation if they had.

-According to Neelix, his grandfather was Myleean, a species with a fused spinal column that prevents them from humanoid locomotion.
+According to Neelix, his great-grandfather was Myleean, a species with a fused spinal column that prevents them from humanoid locomotion.
 While they were happily married according to him, the fact we are also told that the Talaxians were once warlike implies that they may have conquered this world, where the peoplecan barely walk!

-Considering how "Non Sequitur" shows that even talking to a former Maquis can get a person strapped with an tracking bracelet by Starfleet, do you really think that they are going to exonerate a former group of terrorists?
+Considering how "Non Sequitur" shows that even talking to a former Maquis can get a person strapped with a tracking bracelet by Starfleet, do you really think that they are going to exonerate a former group of terrorists?